CS3398-Elara-helloJupiter/CS-Elara-F2018/README.md

 The team members jobs will be the following for the next steps

 -	Mary – will incorporate all of the changes from each team mate and make sure the application still works correctly, by testing and change code accordingly.
-Mary incorporated the table in the third level and buttons in the table.

 -	Sam- will implement CSS and JavaScript features in the code and add accessibility keyboard shortcuts for easy navigation for users.
 -	Jessica – will implement the web scripting and complete the database connection.
 Assist in dynamic feeature development using javascript.